-North American Natural Resources, Inc. (NANR) operates gas-fired reciprocating internal combustion engine (RICE) and electricity generator sets at the SBC-LLC Facility in Buchanan, Berrien County, Michigan.
+Kinder Morgan (KM) operates gas-fired reciprocating internal combustion engine (RICE) and electricity generator sets at the SBC-LLC Facility in Buchanan, Berrien County, Michigan.
+These RICE gensets were previously operated by North American Natural Resources (NANR).
 The RICE are fueled by landfill gas (LFG) that is recovered from the Southeast Berrien County Landfill Authority.
 The recovered gas is transferred to the NANR facility where it is treated and used as fuel.

-The Michigan Department of Environment, Great Lakes and Energy - Air Quality Division (EGLE-AQD) has issued to NANR a Renewable Operating Permit (MI-ROP-N5432-2021a) for operation of the renewable electricity generation facility, which consists of:
+The Michigan Department of Environment, Great Lakes and Energy - Air Quality Division (EGLE-AQD) has issued to NANR a Renewable Operating Permit (MI-ROP-N5432-2022) for operation of the renewable electricity generation facility, which consists of: